Fincer/nvidia-xrun/README.md

 The forked `nvidia-xrun` depends on [ttyecho](http://www.humbug.in/2010/utility-to-send-commands-or-data-to-other-terminals-ttypts/) program.

+You can find ttyecho in subfolder 'ttyecho', included in this repository.
+PKGBUILD script is for Arch Linux and variants.

 You should compile `ttyecho.c` with `gcc`:

     gcc ttyecho.c -o ttyecho

-Then either install `ttyecho` as a custom package or place it manually in `/usr/local/bin/` folder.
+Install compiled `ttyecho` binary either as a custom package or place it manually in `/usr/local/bin/` folder.

 -------------------------